andrasq/node-kstats/Readme.md

 rename `filename` to `filename.up`, wait 50ms for open file handles to age out and be closed, assert a LOCK_EX to ensure that the last write finished, and hand the file contents to the provided upload function.
+It is an error if writes take longer than 5 sec to finish.

-If no errors, remove the processed `filename.up` journal file.
-After a successful upload both `filename` and `filename.up` will have been removed.
+If no errors, removes the processed `filename.up` journal file.
+After a successful upload both `filename` and `filename.up` will be gone.

 If `filename.up` already exists, the existing file will be uploaded instead (and removed), and `filename` will be left as is.